-lmp oact Се rtainty Description of impact Recommendation (to minimise Housing + - N/A ? ! or maximise impact) Provision of affordable homes for purchase and/or rent (in line with planning policy and Affordable Housing SPD) In line with Policy H7: Affordable Housing in the adopted Local Plan, 10% of the total number of dwellings should be affordable.
-Therefore 30 dwellings on this scheme will be s106 affordable housing.
+lmp oact Certainty Recommendation (to minimise Housing + - N/A ? !
+Description of impact or maximise impact) Provision of affordable homes for purchase and/or rent (in line with planning policy and Affordable Housing SPD) \boxtimes In line with Policy H7: Affordable Housing in the adopted Local Plan, 20% of the total number of dwellings should be affordable which they will be as shown on the proposed layout.
 The delivery of affordable homes is to be secured via Section 106 Agreement with the Council to ensure implementation.
-Provision of homes that maximize utility, independence and quality of life (e.g. Building for a Healthy Life ) A Building for a Healthy Life Assessment is included within the Design and Access Statement and sets out how the design of the proposed development is positively contributing to future residents and their quality of life.
+Provision of homes that maximize utility, independence and quality of life (e.g. Building for a Healthy Life) \boxtimes × A Building for a Healthy Life Assessment is included within the Design and Access Statement and sets out how the design of the proposed development is positively contributing to future residents and their quality of life.
 Building for Healthy Life Assessment included in the DAS and delivery of the proposed housetypes.
 As such, no further recommendations or mitigation is required.
-Provision of measures to promote an age friendly development. $\boxtimes$ There is no policy within the Local Plan however 53 houses on site are built to an accessible and adaptable standard.
+Provision of measures to promote an age friendly development.
+There is a requirement within the Design of Housing Development SPD to provide 26% M4(2) and 6% M4(3) on site.
+I can confirm the proposal includes 29% of the development is currently M4(2) which means 45 houses on site are built to an accessible and adaptable standard.
 The proposed development has taken appropriate design measures to incorporate accessibility requirements, in compliance with Building Regulations and local planning policy.
 As such, no further recommendations or mitigation is required.
-Provision of homes that are wheelchair accessible and/or accessible and adaptable. × There is no policy within the Local Plan however 53 houses on site are built to an accessible and adaptable standard.
+Provision of homes that are wheelchair accessible and/or accessible and adaptable. × There is a requirement within the Design of Housing Development SPD to provide 26% M4(2) and 6% M4(3) on site.
+I can confirm the proposal includes 5% of the development is currently M4(3) which means 8 houses on site are built to an accessible and adaptable standard.
+The bungalows provided are semi-detached properties and therefore there is a slight shortfall as 6% would equate to 9 properties.
+We have therefore over provided on M4(2) properties.
 The proposed development has taken appropriate design measures to incorporate accessibility requirements, in compliance with building regulations and local planning policy.
 As such, no further recommendations or mitigation is required.